Last Updated: October 5, 2024

 Muggsy Bogues would go on to receive multiple scholarship offers for college basketball, with various schools such as Virginia, Seton Hall, and Penn State displaying interest.
 He chose to attend Wake Forest University, where he played for 4 years.
 In 1986-1987, Bogues received the Frances Pomeroy Naismith Award and led the Atlantic Coast Conference in steals and assists.
 During his senior year, he became Wake Forest's most valuable athlete and was given the Arnold Palmer Award.

 At the 1986 FIBA World Championship, Bogues played for the USA national team under head coach Lute Olson.
-He played in every one of the team's games and led them in assists and steals, eventually winning them the gold medal.
+He played in every game and led the team in assists and steals, eventually winning them the gold medal.

 NBA Career

-In the 1987 United States Basketball League draft, Bogues was chosen second overall by the Rhode Island Gulls.
-Muggsy had only played for one season in the league where he averaged 22.2 points and 8.4 assists per game.
-However, an ankle injury eventually ended his season in the league.
+In the 1987 United States Basketball League draft, the Rhode Island Gulls chose Bogues second overall.
+Muggsy played for only one season in the league, during which time he averaged 22.2 points and 8.4 assists per game.
+However, an ankle injury eventually ended his season.

-In the 1987 NBA draft, Bogues had been selected 12th overall by the Washington Bullets.
-Included in this draft full of talented athletes were David Robinson, Scottie Pippen, and Kevin Johnson.
-On November 6, 1987, in Omni Coliseum, Muggsy Bogues made his NBA debut against the Atlanta Hawks.
+In the 1987 NBA draft, the Washington Bullets selected Bogues 12th overall.
+This draft was full of talented athletes, including David Robinson, Scottie Pippen, and Kevin Johnson.
+On November 6, 1987, at Omni Coliseum, Muggsy Bogues made his NBA debut against the Atlanta Hawks.
 He led the team in assists.

 Bogues managed to turn the Charlotte Hornets into a serious contender, having previously been a mediocre NBA team at best.
 He led the team to the playoffs three times, making it very popular among basketball fans.
-In 1995, after playing for 6 seasons, he underwent arthroscopic surgery on his left knee, which placed him on the injured list 3 separate times in 1995-1996.
-In the end, he finished the season with only 14 points in 6 games and missed 17 games the following season.
+In 1995, after playing for six seasons, he underwent arthroscopic surgery on his left knee, which placed him on the injured list three separate times in 1995-1996.
+In the end, he finished the season with only 14 points in six games and missed 17 games the following season.

 The team's relationship with Bogues went downhill after the surgery, eventually leading to Muggsy being traded to the Golden State Warriors on November 7.
 From 1999-2000, Bogues played 80 games during the season.
 However, because of his chronic knee injury, he only played in 3 games during the 2000-2001 season.
 He played his last game on January 27, 2001.
 He was traded for Chris Childs and a 2002 first-round draft pick on February 22, 2001.